WaylandM/aspi/doc/cli.md

 **hosts** - data.frame of results of binomial exact tests performed on the distribution of parasites in each host

 ####plot.Histogram
+**plot.Histogram** creates a histogram showing distribution of fold differences in abundance of parasites between left and right sides.
+For each host the number of parasites on the right side is divided by the number of parasites on the left side, and the result binary log transformed.
+The log2 ratio will be negative if there are more parasites onn the left than right and positive if there are more parasites on the right than left.
+A log2 ratio of one corresponds to a one-fold difference, i.e. double the number of parasites.
+Perfect symmetry is a log2 ratio of zero.

+This function takes the following arguments:
+* **x** - a matrix or data frame with two numeric columns; first column is for left-side and 2nd column for right-side.
+Identifiers for hosts can be provided as row names.
+* **nBreaks** - a single number giving the number of cells for the histogram.
+* **...** - optionally, additional arguments can be passed to methods, such as graphical parameters.

 ####plot.Volcano